Oh My! Can the Crone Boldly Go Where No Crone Has Gone Before?

 But having noticed some parchments on the reading stand in front of the warm fire and being the curious sort, Tilly moved across the room to take a closer look.

-Tilly could see that these parchments had been written a long time ago in a language that she didn’t quite understand and the temptation to move some of them aside to take a closer look was too much but when she saw that the sketches were of something or someone being hunted down and killed in a most gruesome way – she shuddered at the horror of it all.
+Tilly could see that these parchments had been written a long time ago in a language that she didn’t quite understand and the temptation to move some of them aside to take a closer look was too much but when she saw that the sketches were of something being hunted down and killed in a most gruesome way – she shuddered at the horror of it all.

 ‘Oh my!’
 Tilly sighed and she began to wonder just what kind of person the Monsignor was – if this is what he liked to read!